keenan-burnett/yeti_radar_odometry/README.md

 steam
 ```

+Note: we provide a Dockerfile which can be used to build a docker image with all the required deps already installed.

-These build instructions assume your building your project using a catkin workspace with catkin build.
+These build instructions assume you are building your project using a catkin workspace with catkin build.

 Note: Eigen and OpenCV can be installed with ROS through ros-kinetic-eigen and ros-kinetic-opencv
 Just remember to add "source /opt/ros/kinetic/setup.bash" to your .bashrc